- About Us

 British Columbia has invited 9,000 applicants so far this year.
-The number of ITA’s issued this year have hit a record high.
+The number of ITA’s issued this year has hit a record high.
 Canada had already crossed their target when they hit 5,000 ITA’s issued on 18th November 2020.
-Canada also went on to setting a new record where the number of ITA’s issued in a year crossed 100,000.
+Canada also went on to set a new record where the number of ITA’s issued in a year crossed 100,000.

 This change in numbers is in tandem with Canada’s Immigration Plan for 2021 onwards of welcoming 400,000 immigrants each year.
-Majority of the applicants are invited through the Express Entry system.
+The majority of the applicants are invited through the Express Entry system.